American Roulette vs European Roulette: what’s the difference?

 Roulette is synonymous with casinos: if you think of one, you’re bound to think of the other.
 But the kind of wheel you imagine will change based on whether it’s American and European roulette, as will many of the rules surrounding it.

-Spinning a roulette wheel is a classic game of chance, and whether you’re playing in Monte Carlo or on your phone, it’s all down to luck.
+Spinning a roulette wheel is a classic game of chance, and whether you’re playing in Monte Carlo or a mobile roulette on your phone, it’s all down to luck.
 But some games are luckier than others…

 Where it all started!